geoffreylitt/wildcard-onward-paper/paper.md

 We have used Wildcard to build real customizations for 11 different websites.
 In [@sec:evaluation] we present reflections from this process: customizations we were able to build, limitations we encountered, and reflections on the ease of integrating scraping logic with real websites.

-Table-driven customization embodies several design principles for building customizable software systems, discussed in [@sec:themes]:
+In [@sec:themes], we discuss some key themes from our work:

 * *Customization by direct manipulation*: End users should be able to customize an application by examining and modifying its data, rather than by writing imperative scripts.
-* *Third-party semantic wrappers*: Typically, customization tools which don't rely on official extension APIs resort to offering low-level APIs for customization.
-Instead, we suggest a community-maintained library of semantic wrappers around existing applications, offering end users a more convenient semantic API for customization.
+* *Third-party semantic wrappers*: Typically, tools that don't rely on official extension APIs resort to offering low-level APIs for customization.
+Instead, we suggest a community-maintained library of semantic wrappers around existing applications, enabling end users to work with domain objects rather than low-level representations.
-* *Gentle slope*: Customization tools should ideally offer a "gentle slope" from normal use to customization.
-We explore how our approach meets this goal by making some software customizations as easy as normal use of the software.

 Table-driven customization relates to existing work in many areas.
 In particular, our goals overlap with many software customization tools, and our methods overlap with direct manipulation interfaces for working with structured data, including visual database query systems and spreadsheets.
 We explore these connections and more in [@sec:related-work].